-- 1. submit transcripts indicating an earned bachelor's degree from an accredited institution; - 2. have a cumulative GPA of 2.50 or higher on the last 60 semester hours of credit earned; - 3. be admitted to ASU West as a nondegree graduate student; and - 4. submit a completed application form for the Postbaccalaureate Programs for Teacher Certification by the appropriate deadline dates to the College of Education Academic Advising Office.
+- 1. submit transcripts indicating an earned bachelor's degree from an accredited institution; - 2. have a cumulative GPA of 2.50 or higher on the last 60 semester hours of credit earned; - 3. be admitted to ASU's West campus as a nondegree graduate student; and - 4. submit a completed application form for the Postbaccalaureate Programs for Teacher Certification by the appropriate deadline dates to the college of Academic Advising Office.